yoadsn/TonguesPlugin/README.md

 - Provides a translated "WhisperWithinRadius" command
 - Uses the Bing Translation service (Requires an active account)
 - Allows each player to configure its own language
+- Allows pre-configuratino of player languages in a JSON data file
+- Redirects global chat to the **talk** command by default
+- Allows to "talk" to a specific player or all players (requires permissions)

 ##Installation
 - Drop the JAR in the plugins folder